achamuah/edge-ai-suites/metro-ai-suite/smart-parking/docs/user-guide/how-to-deploy-with-helm.md

         password: # example: password: mypassword
     ```

-## Deploy the application and Run multiple AI pipelines
+## Step 3: Deploy the application and run multiple AI pipelines

 Follow this procedure to run the sample application.
-In a typical deployment, multiple cameras deliver video streams that are connected to AI pipelines to improve the classification and recognition accuracy.
-The following demonstrates running multiple AI pipelines and visualization in the Grafana.
+In a typical deployment, multiple cameras deliver video streams are connected to AI pipelines to improve the classification and recognition accuracy.
+The following demonstrates running multiple AI pipelines and visualization in the Grafana dashboard.

-1. Deploy helm chart
+1. Deploy Helm chart

     ```sh
     helm install smart-parking . -n sp  --create-namespace